 - In a separate medium-sized bowl, mix egg, ricotta cheese, grated Parmesan and Romano cheese (or either Parmesan or Romano), parsley flakes, salt, and pepper.
 Mix well.

 - Layer noodles, ricotta cheese mixture, mozzarella, and meat sauce in that order.
 Repeat layering making sure you finish with the meat sauce.
 (See notes.)

 - Bake at 350 degrees Fahrenheit for 30 minutes or make ahead, refrigerate without baking, and bake for 45 minutes when ready to serve.

-~ 1 ½ cups vegetables of choice (e.g., spinach, mushrooms, onions, zucchini), cooked and drained (if needed), may be substituted for the meat.
-I brown my veggies in a small amount of coconut oil, grape seed oil, or extra virgin olive oil.
+You can substitute 1 ½ cups of vegetables of choice (e.g., spinach, mushrooms, onions, zucchini), cooked and drained (if needed), for the meat if you like.
+I brown my veggies in a small amount of coconut oil, grapeseed oil, or extra virgin olive oil.
 I prefer to cook them down long enough so there is no excess liquid to drain.
-But if you don’t cook them that long, you’ll want to drain the liquid so your lasagna is not watery.
+But if you don’t cook them that long, you’ll want to drain the liquid so your lasagna is not watery.~

 Using stewed tomatoes versus diced tomatoes makes a heartier and much more appealing lasagna dish for the “purists.”
 I use my kitchen shears to cut up the larger pieces of the stewed tomatoes for Mr. GFE who hates the texture of tomatoes most of the time.

 I like to use a ladle to evenly distribute my meat sauce (as shown in photos).
 Then I use a spatula to evenly spread it out as a layer.